-Ni are the 5 Sur that are NOT Shudh.
+Ni are the 5 Sur that are NOT part of the Shudh family.
 All else are part of the Shudh Sur set.
-Think of Shudh Sur as 7 brothers and sisters.
-Some most of the brothers married Komal Sur, one sister married a Tayvar, and couple of other brothers are still looking.
+Think of the Shudh Sur family as 4 brothers

-I personally, don’t ever talk about Shudh Sur because either I don’t know much about them, or that it’s to me an extra set of information to carry in my brain that doesn’t make me any better of a musician.
-I’m a simple guy and have learned to internally think of these Sur on basis of simply Komal and Tayvar, no other categories need be used.
-But I’m explaining it here, because you should know these terms.
-At times, you might have to collaborate with others and therefore you should be well versed in these terms.
+I personally, don’t ever talk about Shudh Sur because either I didn’t grow up learning much about them, or it’s to me an extra set of information to carry in my brain that doesn’t make me any better of a musician.
+I’m a simple guy and have learned to internally think of these Sur on basis of simply Komal and Tayvar, no other categories need to be used.
+But I’m explaining it here because you should know these terms.
+At times, you might have to collaborate with others and therefore you should be well-versed in these terms.

 Let’s now take a look at all Sur and list them out: